OOPBugsICSE25Artifacts/OOP-Related-Bugs-Study-ICSE25-Artifacts/README.md

 This folder contains a summary form file that records the entire detailed information of all the bug reports we explored during our empiricial study, including each of the report's id in its bug repository, its creation date, symptom, priority and severity, title, its bug type and the corresponding sub type according to our classification criteria, necessary compiler options needed provided by the bug presenter(currently not simplified) and modern c++ new features involved in its test code.
 All of the diagram and statistics provided in our paper can be completely exported from this form.

-## buggyFiles
+## bug triggering inputs

 ---

 This folder contains bug_triggered programs that have not been discovered by others in GCC and LLVM founded by our generation based testing tool, **OOPFuzz**.
 The comment at the beginning of the file points out the compiler version that we discovered the bug.
 We have submitted bug reports for each of the tests in this folder.

 Pay attention that there's 8 source code files in the repository but 9 in our paper.
-This is because buggyfile #5 has been submitted twice on both compilers for accept invalid on LLVM and diagnostic error on GCC, as GCC correctly rejects the code but gives ambiguous error message.
+This is because test #5 has been submitted twice on both compilers for accept invalid on LLVM and diagnostic error on GCC, as GCC correctly rejects the code but gives ambiguous error message.

 ## keywords